WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 Min:

 And a dream of Min, springing a steel trap but somehow walking through it without so much as seeing itThis probably refers to Min’s return to the White Tower in The Shadow Rising, where both the Black Ajah and Elaida wanted to rein in Siuan and Min’s indiscreet behaviour caught their eye and spurred them into planning a coup.
-Min survived the coup largely unscathed – she was aware that the Tower was a dangerous place and even knew that disaster would occur there, but was unaware of its imminence or the role she played in triggering events.
+Min survived the coup largely unscathed—she was aware that the Tower was a dangerous place and even knew that disaster would occur there, but was unaware of its imminence or the role she played in triggering events.

 Puppetry:

-A woman playing with puppets, and another dream where the strings on puppets led to the hands of larger puppets, and their strings led to still greater puppets, on and on until the last strings vanished into unimaginable heights.There is a woman who is, or perhaps will be, manipulating people as puppets.
-Several manipulative women feature in the series (Siuan, Cadsuane, Graendal and Mesaana, for instance), but it is not known who this is.
-It may not be a particular person, just manipulative women in general.
+A woman playing with puppets, and another dream where the strings on puppets led to the hands of larger puppets, and their strings led to still greater puppets, on and on until the last strings vanished into unimaginable heights.Several manipulative women feature in the series (Siuan, Cadsuane, Graendal and Mesaana, for instance), but the woman playing with puppets is most likely Mesaana.

 Monarchs:

 Men and women breaking out of a cage, then putting on crowns.The men and women would be the Forsaken breaking out of the Dark One’s prison.
 They put on crowns in the sense that many of them took over nations literally (Sammael, Rahvin and Be’lal), while others planned to do so or established themselves in spheres of influence.
-All the Forsaken each aim to be Naeblis and rule the world in the Dark One’s name.
+All the Forsaken each aimed to be Naeblis and rule the world in the Dark One’s name.

 Aiel:

-She had dreamed of Aiel fighting each other, killing each other, even throwing away their weapons and running as if they had gone mad.Largely fulfilled.
+She had dreamed of Aiel fighting each other, killing each other, even throwing away their weapons and running as if they had gone mad.Fulfilled.
 The Shaido and the Brotherless fought the other clans.
 The Aiel throwing their weapons away and running are those affected by the Bleakness upon learning of how the Aiel broke their vows to the Aes Sedai.
 Some run to the Tinkers, some remain gai’shain.

 - The Shadow Rising, What Lies Hidden